FLX-20/Data-Science-Toolkits-and-Architectures-group-1/report/report_milestone_3.md

 ### 1.1 Services used for application and how they relate to host names in computer networks
+The services being used are a python flask application (which is running on port 5000) for the "web" service and a "redis" service that manages the database memory - these communicate using hostnames

 ### 1.2 Ports being used (application and docker-compose file)
+Ports being used are 5000 for the application inside the container and subsequently Docker also exposes the 5000 port to the machine

-### 1.3.1 Computer communicates with the application inside Docker container

-### 1.3.2 Ports exposed from the application to the host machine
+### 1.3 Computer communicates with the application inside Docker container and the Ports exposed from the application to the host machine
+Like this the host communicates with the containerized application via port 5000 - the exposed one.
+For the redis service, which is based on the official redis image from the Docker hub, port 6379 is used inside the container, meaning it doesn’t expose any ports but is only available within the Docker environment.

 ### 1.4 Localhost and why it is useful in the domain of web applications
+Localhost is refering to the machine´s loopback address, which in this case is 127.0.0.1 .
+It is useful for accessing and testing applications that run locally, without the need to connect them to external networks, so one can do preliminary testing without (security) vulnerabilities.